 - Lady of War: It's Tai Chi Quan, the martial arts for Lady of War.

 - Mythology Gag: Is the Pink Ranger, uses Ribbon as her weapon, and part of her name is 'Momo'.
-I think we've had this concept before...
+We've had this concept before.

 - Tomboy and Girly Girl: Girly Girl to Haruka's Tomboy.

 - Whip It Good: Masky Ribbon

 - Nice Shoes: When she came to the surface world, she didn't have shoes.
 After saving her life, Takeru noticed the barefooted Mio and bought a pair of red shoes, which are used to symbolize their love.